 Regional Area Served

-The Blindness Skills Specialist Program at Missouri State University provides professional development for school districts within the highlighted counties on the map.
+The Blindness Skills Specialist Program at Missouri State University in the SW Regional Professional Development Center provides professional development for school districts within the highlighted counties on the Service Delivery Area Map.

 Authorizing Legislation for the Blind Skills Specialist - House Bill 401